krmnino/ArgParsing/README.md

 ## Usage

-The file `testing/ArgParsingExample.cpp` is an integration example on how the `ArgParsing` library can be integrated and used within a C++ program.
+The file `testing/ArgParsingExample.cpp` is an integration example on how the `ArgParsing` library can be used within a C++ program.

 Below you will find the publicly exposed methods belonging to the `ArgParsing` class.